 Saturday, January 17, 2026

-Android java; dealing with Trusted credentials on Android 7.1.1 below for letencrypt
+Android java: dealing with Trusted credentials on Android 7.1.1 below for letencrypt

 Dealing with connection to https on old android may depend on Trusted credentials on the the device.

-Letsecrypt root certificate does not installed on Trusted credentials prior android 7.1.1.
+Letsencrypt root certificate does not installed on Trusted credentials prior android 7.1.1.

 Some application may throw: